bemozi/bemozi.github.io/README.md

 * If **unexpected behavior or issues** occur, [create a bug report](https://github.com/bemozi/bemozi.github.io/issues/new/choose).
 * For **suggestions or improvements**, [submit a feature request](https://github.com/bemozi/bemozi.github.io/pulls).
 * Regarding **feedback or general questions**, [join GitHub discussions](https://github.com/bemozi/bemozi.github.io/discussions).

+Expand the reach of [Statim](https://bemozi.github.io)'s vision by promoting its Web App.

 > [!TIP]
 > Star this repository to track new features and improvements.